ckashby/refluxjs/README.md

 [![Sauce Test Status](https://saucelabs.com/browser-matrix/refluxjs.svg)](https://saucelabs.com/u/refluxjs)

-You can read an overview of Flux [here](https://facebook.github.io/flux/docs/overview.html), however the gist of it is to introduce a more functional programming style architecture by eschewing MVC like pattern and adopting a single data flow pattern.
+You can read an overview of Flux [here](https://facebook.github.io/flux/docs/overview.html), however the gist of it is to introduce a more functional programming style architecture by eschewing the MVC like pattern and adopting a single data flow pattern.

 ```
 ╔═════════╗       ╔════════╗       ╔═════════════════╗